-- 8.1 No licence holder shall take or kill more than 1 Tench from the coarse fishing waters named in clause 5 for this region. - 8.2 In addition to the daily limit bags described in clauses 2 and 8.1 for this region, on any one day a licence holder is only permitted to take, kill or be in possession of no more than four sports fish caught that day, of which no more than 2 may be salmon. - 8.3 No person may take Salmon from any river between the hours of 11pm and 4am in December and January, and between 10pm and 5am for any other month of the year.
+- No licence holder shall take or kill more than 1 Tench from 8.1 the coarse fishing waters named in clause 5 for this region. - 8.2 In addition to the daily limit bags described in clauses 2 and 8.1 for this region, on any one day a licence holder is only permitted to take, kill or be in possession of no more than 4 sports fish caught that day, of which no more than 2 may be salmon, except in Lake Coleridge. - 8.3 No person may take Salmon from any river between the hours of 11pm and 4am in December and January, and between 10pm and 5am for any other month of the year. - 8.4 Anglers are strongly encouraged to limit their season catch to a maximum of 4 salmon.
+Angler harvest data indicates this may be one of the key freshwater components having an impact on the declining salmon fishery.
+Further restrictions may be imposed if harvest / spawning number ratios do not improve and the salmon fishery shows no signs of recovery.
+For further information you can download the report Restoration of the Salmon Fishery - a strategic outline here: https://fishandgame. org.nz/dmsdocument/1194

-Note: The daily bag limit for salmon in the Kaiapoi River has been reduced from 2 to 1 salmon per day.
+Note: The daily bag limit for salmon in the Kaiapoi River is 1 salmon per day.

-- 9.1 No licence holder shall be in possession of a sports fish which exceeds a maximum length of; - 400mm from the following waters: - Ashley River upstream of Ashley Gorge Road Bridge, Broken River and its tributaries (including Porter River and Slovens Creek), Hurunui River upstream of Lake Sumner, South Branch of the Hurunui River, Waiau River and all of its tributaries upstream of the Hope River Confluence, Hope River and all of its tributaries including the Boyle, Doubtful, Lewis and Nina Rivers, Harper River and tributaries including the Avoca River. - 450mm for Lake Sumner Chinook salmon. - 150mm for Tench in coarse fishing waters. - 250mm for Perch in the Kaiapoi Lakes - No licence holder shall take or kill Perch exceeding 250mm in length from the Kaiapoi Lakes. - 9.2 No licence holder shall be in possession of a trout or salmon less than 300mm anywhere in the region.
+- 9.1 No licence holder shall be in possession of a sports fish which exceeds a maximum length of; - 400mm from the following waters: Ashley River upstream of Ashley Gorge Road Bridge, Broken River and its tributaries (including Porter River and Slovens Creek), Hurunui River upstream of Lake Sumner, South Branch of the Hurunui River, Waiau River and all of its tributaries upstream of the Hope River Confluence, Hope River and all of its tributaries including the Boyle, Doubtful, Lewis and Nina Rivers, Harper River and tributaries including the Avoca River. - 450mm for Lake Sumner Chinook salmon. - 150mm for Tench in coarse fishing waters. - 250mm for Perch in the Kaiapoi Lakes - 9.2 No licence holder shall be in possession of a trout or salmon less than 300mm anywhere in the region.

-CENTRAL SOUTH ISLAND - Fish & Game Region 12
+CENTRAL SOUTH ISLAND - Fish & Game Region11

-OFFICE.
-32 Richard Pearse Drive, Temuka
+OFFICE: 32 Richard Pearse Drive, Temuka

-PO Box 150, Temuka 7948 POSTAL ADDRESS:
+Postal Address: PO Box 150, Temuka 7948

-PHONE AND FAX: (03) 615-8400 Fax: (03) 615-8401
+PHONE: (03) 615-8400

-Еман: csi@fishandgame.org.nz
+Fax: (03) 615-8401

-Bernadette Dolan ADMINISTRATION:
+EMAIL: csi@fishandgame.org.nz

-CHIEF EXECUTIVE: Jav Gravbill
+Administration: Bernadette Dolan

-FIFI D OFFICERS: Rhys Adams, Jayde Couper,
+CHIEF EXECUTIVE: Jay Graybill

-Hamish Stevens, Mark Webb
+FIELD OFFICERS: Rhys Adams, Jayde Couper, Hamish Stevens, Mark Webb

 RESOURCE OFFICER: Angela Christensen